elibroftw/blog.elijahlopez.ca/content/posts/canada-is-worse-becuase-of-justin-trudeau.md

 It took the NRC 11 weeks to send a laptop to a software developer intern.

+### Packing the Senate

+Trudeau has stacked the senate with so called independent senators who so happen to be the same block of senators who supported an amendment to Bill C-234 that would result in farming machinery not being exempt from the carbon fuel charges even though affordable alternatives are years away.
+This was during a period of high inflation.
+[I wrote a reddit post about it here](https://www.reddit.com/r/CanadianConservative/comments/1j0l355/a_reminder_that_liberals_and_their_independent/)

 ### Giving Criminals an Easier Time

 Bill C-5: Repealed mandatory minimum penalties for some offenses including firearm possession